OoTRandomizer/OoT-Randomizer/data/Music/README.md

 Additionally, if the sequence is to be shuffled with the non-looping fanfares, a third line must exist containing the word 'fanfare'.

-If you wish to exclude any sequences, including vanilla sequences, you can create an `exclude.txt` file with a list of all the sequences you wish to have excluded on a new line.
-If excluding a `.seq` file you must use the filename rather than the cosmetic name.

-For example, if you wish to remove the Fire Temple music from appearing in the game at all you add "Fire Temple" to your `exclude.txt` and if you don't have any custom sequences it will duplicate a random vanilla one in its place.
-If you wish to remove `Foo.seq` from the pool simply add `Foo` to the `exclude.txt` file.
-Custom sequences will replace any excluded vanilla sequences if available.

 Sequences are in the seq64 format.
 Other known games that use this format and may be compatible are (list from https://github.com/sauraen/seq64)
 ```
 Super Mario 64